cep21/geneticsort/post.md

 # Architecting a genetic algorithm in Go

-[Python](https://www.python.org/) is a commonly used langauge for for machine learning and data science, especially combined with [NumPy](https://www.numpy.org/).
+[Python](https://www.python.org/) is a commonly used language for for machine learning and data science, especially combined with [NumPy](https://www.numpy.org/).
 Python is perfectly fine, but I like Go's speed, static typing, and language structure and use it for most applications.